Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 ###### Domenichino, <i>King David playing the Harp</i>

 Naturally, paintings of King David usually offer an opportunity to paint a harp.
-Pier Francesco Mola’s drawing<sup>3</sup> _The Apparition of the Angel to King David Playing the Harp_ (fig. 2) provides a very good example in a richly decorated harp, undoubtedly a preparatory work for a painting that, as yet, remains unknown.
+Pier Francesco Mola’s drawing<sup>3</sup> _The Apparition of the Angel to King David Playing the Harp_ (Fig. 2) provides a very good example in a richly decorated harp, undoubtedly a preparatory work for a painting that, as yet, remains unknown.

 ![](/images/fig-2.jpg)